 Exiting your job should be done gracefully with respect for your employer and co-workers, but you also have to make sure you are respected in the process.

 Provide your employer with at least two weeks notice so they can begin to search for your replacement and possibly hire on someone new during your last days so you can help train them.
 During your last two weeks, prepare any documents or necessary items that your co-workers may need as they continue without you.

 Do not feel guilty for leaving your job.
-If it’s not the right work environment for you or the right career, then you are making the best choice for you.
-Letting guilt creep into this process can mean that you do not receive these you deserve, such as paid out vacation time.
+If it’s not the right work environment for you or the right career, then you are making the best choice.

 Final words of advice

 Remember Kate Eskuri?
 She says “to ‘honor your intuition’ and trust your gut if your job doesn’t seem right.
-But she also spoke to how important it is to fully devote yourself to whatever position you are fully in.
-Never give a job half of your effort even if your heart isn’t in it- each job offers a unique skillset and can transition to your ‘next step’ if you let it.
+But, she also spoke to how important it is to fully devote yourself to the position you are fully in.
+Never give a job half of your effort even if your heart isn’t in it.
+Each job offers a unique skillset and can transition to your ‘next step’ if you let it.
 Allow each chance to expand your thoughts but, in the end, ‘whatever sets your heart on fire- you need to pursue that’.” [source]